Fast Evaluation of Unbiased Atomic Forces in ab initio Variational Monte Carlo via the Lagrangian Technique: Validation of the method

-We next discuss computational cost.
-The primary advantage of the Lagrangian technique is efficiency: unlike the FDM approach~{\cite{Nakano2024}}, which requires $3N$ separate DFT calculations to obtain the forces, the Lagrangian technique needs only a single solution of the CPHF/CPKS equations via the LR module.
-The complexity of DFT is typically $O(N^3)$, and together with the $3N$ required calculations for the FDM approach, results in a $O(N^4)$ asymptotic scaling.
-On the other hand, solving the CPHF/CPKS equations has the same asymptotic scaling as a single HF/KS-SCF calculation.
-Therefore, the asymptotic complexity of the Lagrangian approach remains $O(N^3)$.
-As the system size increases, the Lagrangian approach is the more affordable and likely the only practical solution for larger systems.
+We next discuss the computational cost of the Lagrangian technique.
+The primary advantage of the Lagrangian technique is efficiency: unlike the FDM approach~{\cite{Nakano2024}}, which requires 6$N$ separate DFT calculations to obtain the forces, the Lagrangian technique needs only a single-shot CPHF/CPKS calculation.
+On the one hand, the FDM approach results in an $O(N^4)$ asymptotic scaling because it requires 6$N$ times DFT calculations and the computational complexity of DFT is typically $O(N^3)$.
+On the other hand, a CPHF/CPKS calculation shows the same asymptotic scaling as a single-shot HF/KS-SCF calculation does, implying that the asymptotic scaling of the Lagrangian technique remains $O(N^3)$.
+Therefore, the Lagrangian approach is more affordable as the system size increases.
+We note that the dominant computational cost for atomic force calculations in total arises from the VMC step, not from the LR calculation step.
+Therefore, the feasibility of unbiased VMC force calculations is determined by the cost of the corresponding biased VMC force calculations

+We did a benchmark test for the LR calculation using CP2K for cBN systems with $N$ = $k$ $\times$ $k$ $\times$ $k$ $\times$ 8 atoms in a simulation cell.
+We measured the timing of DFT and LR calculations on a dual-socket AMD EPYC 7742 64-Core Processor for $k$ from 1 to 8.
+The DZVP basis (13 bsf/atom) is employed with the ccECP pseudopotential.
+Table~{\ref{tab:comparison_dft_lr}} summarizes the timings of the calculations, and Figure~{\ref{fig:dft_vs_lr}} plots the scaling analysis.
+The scaling analysis reveals that, in the region we tested, DFT and LR exhibit $N^{\sim 3}$ and $N^{\sim 2}$ behavior, respectively, which are $N$ order of magnitude smaller than the expected asymptotic scalings.
+This is probably because the investigated $N$ are too small to see the expected asymptotic scaling.
+However, it demonstrates that the prefactor and scaling of a single-shot LR are better than those of 6$N$-times DFT calculations.
+The systematic test shows that our method is faster than the FDM method relying on the 6$N$-times DFT calculations.